-I've been a musician for over 30 years and a music educator for over 13 years (as of 2020).
-My main instrument is my voice, as I have been singing nearly all my life.
+I've been a musician for over 30 years.
+Following in my late mother's footsteps, I started my early years singing.
+Although I am primarily a vocalist, I've studied piano, violin, and saxophone.
 As a teenager, I was a music major at Curie High School and also studied at Merit School of Music and Sherwood Conservatory of Music.
-My teachers were violist/violinists Anita Myles and Renee Baker (Chicago Modern Orchestra Project, Director).
-During that time, one of my most musically awed moments was receiving coaching during a Master Class from philanthropist and award-winning international violinist, Rachel Barton Pine.
+My teachers were violist/violinists Anita Myles and Renee Baker.
+During that time, one of my most musically awed moments was receiving coaching during a Master Class session from philanthropist and award-winning international violinist, Rachel Barton Pine.

 In more recent years, I've received coaching from international opera singer Anna Siwiec-Sitkowska, Violinist Amy Anderson, and Pianist Alyssa Arrigo.

+I started teaching in 1997 in local, community, and city music programs.
 I currently coach aspiring and advanced singers in preparation for gigs, performances, and studio sessions.
 I also conduct violin and piano lessons, and I like to give performance opportunities to budding musicians.
-I've taught in community programs, cultural centers, and for both private and public institutions.
+I became a music professional in 2013, working alongside other professional musicians.

 Zipporah R. at Orchestra Hall